Privacy (album): Release and promotion

-Privacy was released on August 28, 1998 as a CD and Vinyl.
+Privacy was released on August 28, 1998, as a CD and Vinyl.
 Winter went on a promotional tour to support the album.
 A series of concerts were planned to be held at The Olympia in Paris and another venue in Toulouse, however, it was scrapped a couple of weeks before.
-"Je Cours" was released a promo single in early 1999, however due to lack of promotion, the song did not chart.
+Winter faced significant challenges with her failed tour.
+She was frequently stuck in Germany, Holland, Sweden due to the promotional tour.
+"Je Cours" was released as a promotional single in early 1999, however, due to lack of airplay, a music video was not produced and the song did not chart.

 A deluxe edition, as well as a Digipack, were issued in late 1999.
 The reissue featured a slightly altered cover of the original album cover, as well as two new songs and remixes.
-The lead single for the reissue, "Je T'abandonne" was released on October 26, 1999.
-To promote the album, Winter appeared on several national talk shows and radio interviews. on January 22, 2000 in Cannes, Winter was the first presenter for the first ever NRJ Music Award.
-"Ce Que Je Suis" was released as the last single from Privacy released on February 22, 2000.
-To promote the song as well the reissue, a series of commercials were issued.
+The lead single for the reissue, "Je t'abandonne" was released on October 26, 1999.
+To promote the album, Winter appeared on several national talk shows and radio interviews.
+Most notably, Winter was the first presenter for the first ever NRJ Music Award which aired on January 22, 2000 in Cannes.
+"Ce Que Je Suis" was released as the last single from Privacy released on February 22nd of the same year.
+To promote the song as well the reissue, a series of commercials were issued on NRJ.